 Many credit card providers offer this service, allowing you to transfer money from your credit card to a debit card account, including Commonwealth Bank, BankWest, Westpac, NAB and Bank of Queensland.
 However, there are certain rules that apply, and certain factors to be aware of.
+We’ll get to those in a minute.

 Most credit card providers and banks offer internet banking, which can offer a very handy way of keeping track of your accounts, making payments, and creating transfers.